Women In Football: Meet the female coaches who could change the face of the NFL

 Pittsburgh Steelers defensive line coach John Mitchell had just requested she tell him about herself.
 Anxious and intimidated, Balochko wondered what she could possibly say to impress a man who became the first African-American player at Alabama in 1971 and had since spent more than four decades coaching in college or the NFL.

 “I’m like, ‘Holy crap.
 How am I going to get through this interview?
-How am I going to talk to this man?'”
-Balochko said.
+How am I going to talk to this man?’ ” Balochko remembered.
 “This guy had worked for Bill Belichick, Lou Holtz and Bear Bryant.
 I was just in awe.”

 [WOMEN IN FOOTBALL SERIES: How far can female kickers go? • The challenges that face amateur players • Grade-school girls develop an early love for the game • Making female football history in Hawaii • Beth Mowins, Gayle Sierens and broadcasting’s biggest hurdle • A chat with Natalie Randolph, female football pioneer]